 Can this recipe be made with whole chicken breasts?

 It can, but you’ll need to increase the cooking time.
 I suggest that you pound the breasts to make them as thin as possible, and then coat them in the marinade and breading.
 Pan-fry the Italian chicken breasts for 8-10 minutes on each side, until no longer pink on the inside.
-Or bake in a 400 degree preheated oven for 30-40 minutes, depending on the thickness of the breasts.
-Again check for doneness (the internal temp should be at least 165 degrees) and serve warm.
+Or bake in a 400 degrees F preheated oven for 30-40 minutes, depending on the thickness of the breasts.
+Again, check for doneness (the internal temp should be at least 165 degrees) and serve warm.

 final shot showing Italian chicken cutlet cut into with a fork on a plate, spaghetti and cherry tomato sauce on the side